MFOSSociety/sourcecodearea/README.md

 This is still in pre-alpha stage.
 Please report all missing/requested features under Issues.

 ## Preview
-Clone the repo and pen index.html... and start typing.
+Clone the repo and open index.html... and start typing.

 ## Maintainers
 The project is maintained by :